fredrkl/aks_fluxv2_demo/README.md

-# AKS Flux v2 add on demø
+# AKS Flux v2 add on demo

 AKS has a built-in integration with Flux v2.
 This repo is demoing it.